Alabama Butterfly Atlas

 Habitat

-In or near deciduous woodlands.
+In or near almost any deciduous or mixed woodland.
 Generally inhabits more open areas than other azure species.
-Reportedly frequents human-inhabited areas more often than Spring Azures do.
+Reportedly frequents human-inhabited areas more often than Spring Azures.

 Summer Azure